Hola Tech Geeks!

 Software Testing Levels:

-As we all know that the Technology around us, is created and for creating it we need some steps.
+As we all know that the technology around has been created by someone.
+So, for creating technology, we need some steps.
 Software Testing Levels are basically to identify the missing areas and prevent overlap and repetition between the Software Development Life Cycle (SDLC) phases.

-Requirement Gathering and Analysis, Design, Coding or Implementation, Testing and Deployment are defined phases in Software Development Life Cycle (SDLC) models.
+Requirement Gathering and Analysis, Design, Coding or Implementation, Testing, and Deployment have defined phases in the Software Development Life Cycle (SDLC) models.

 There are various levels of testing which are as following: